UltraCart/rest_api_v2_sdk_javascript/docs/ChargebackApi.md

 var chargeback = new UltraCartRestApiV2.ChargebackDispute(); // ChargebackDispute | Chargeback to update

-var chargebackDisputeOid = 56; // Number | The chargeback_dispute_oid to update.
+var chargeback_dispute_oid = 56; // Number | The chargeback_dispute_oid to update.

 var opts = {
-  'expand': "expand_example" // String | The object expansion to perform on the result.
+  '_expand': "_expand_example" // String | The object expansion to perform on the result.
 See documentation for examples };

 var callback = function(error, data, response) {